-In Honor of the Fake News Awards, 10 Times Trump Spread Fake News Since Taking Office
+In Honor Of The Fake News Awards, 10 Times Trump Spread Fake News Since Taking Office

 Paid Protesters

-“Professional anarchists, thugs and paid protesters are proving the point of the millions of people who voted to MAKE AMERICA GREAT AGAIN!”
+“Professional anarchists, thugs and paid protesters are proving the point of the millions of people who voted to MAKE AMERICA GREAT AGAIN!”–February 3, 2017, in a tweet.

 “Someone should look into who paid for the small organized rallies yesterday.
-The election is over!”
+The election is over!”–April 16, 2017, in a tweet.

 Despite much speculation regarding George Soros, there has been no evidence of any paid anti-Trump protesters.